ThomasWaldmann/vmnlcli/README.md

     or
     pip3 install --user vmnlcli  # install into user's home/profile directory

-Only once, you need to find out the VMID (internal numerical identifier of velomobiel.nl for your velomobile):
+Only once, you need to find out the VMID (internal numerical identifier for your velomobile):

-    vmnlcli --email 'you@example.org' --password 'CarsS*ck' vmid
+    vmnlcli --site http://www.velomobiel.nl --email 'you@example.org' --password 'CarsS*ck' vmid

 Let's assume it displayed that your VMID is 12345678.